 Come and witness the legacy of London 2012 and see the Olympic Park area following the exciting urban regeneration programme which transformed the face of East London.
 Your Blue Badge Guide can take you even closer to the venues, driving right next to the Velodrome, the BMX track, and the Olympic and the Paralympic Villages.
 The coach will travel around the edge of the Olympic Park before making a stop at the Olympic Stadium, the Aquatics Centre and the Orbit.
 The tour also affords fantastic views of the International Broadcast Centre and the Copper Box venue.
 Weather permitting, there are opportunities to get off the coach and explore.

-Pupils coming on a tour can see first-hand how waste and recyclables are managed at the 40 acre LondonWaste EcoPark site.
-Pupils studying geography can incorporate what they have learnt into their study/course work.
-EcoPark tours are held every Wednesday and they accept pupils from 14 years and upwards and tours are free to pupils in the UK.
-Pupils are able to visit the following areas:
+Students coming on a tour can see first-hand how waste and recyclables are managed at the 40 acre LondonWaste EcoPark site.
+Groups studying geography can incorporate what they have learnt into their study/course work.
+EcoPark tours are held every Wednesday and they accept students from 14 years and upwards and tours are free to students in the UK.
+Students are able to visit the following areas:

 The Compost Centre – makes compost from food and garden waste collected from the seven north London boroughs.
 Once EcoPark compost is matured it